© 2019 Baptist Health. All Rights Reserved.

 All men should have a few routine screening tests.
 These tests can help catch health problems early, before they've progressed enough to cause symptoms.
 And treatment in these early stages is more likely to be fully effective.

-You can get screened for lots of diseases, but most men only need screening for a few.
+You can get screened for many diseases, but most men only need screening for a few.
 The diseases you need screening for, and how frequently you should be screened, varies according to your health and risk factors.
 The following tests are recommended for most men:

 Blood pressure tests.
 A number of health organizations, such as the American Heart Association (AHA), recommend blood pressure checks at least every two years and more often if it is high.
 Keeping your blood pressure at safe levels will reduce your risk of heart disease, the leading killer of American men.